flipkart-incubator/statreduce/README.md

 Extend reducer from ListStatReducer or MatrixStatReducer:

-If you're doing a statistical operation on a vector of int/double, use ListStatReducer
+If you're doing statistical operation on a vector of int/double, use ListStatReducer
 ```
 public class TemperatureSummaryReducer extends ListStatReducer {
     public TemperatureSummaryReducer(){